FELT.SCHOOL

 What do I bring?
 Most importantly, bring yourself & a love of fiber.

-Optional: accessories, interesting fiber you want to try (we’ll have a generous fiber buffet to graze for our projects), knitted projects to felt, your own felt items to display in our gallery (take them home afterwards, of course), and any destashed or personal yarn, fiber, or equipment you’d like to sell, trade, or give away at the Swap Shop (an honor-system student store).
+Optional: accessories, interesting fiber you want to try (we’ll have a generous fiber buffet to graze for our projects), commercial or hand-knitted projects you’d like to felt, your own felt items to display in our gallery (take them home afterwards, of course), and any destashed or personal yarn, fiber, or equipment you’d like to sell, trade, or give away at the Swap Shop (an honor-system student store).
 If you want to shop, bring your checkbook or cash.

 Shibori dimensional project made from recycled Fair Isle sweater.

 Which airport should I use?
-Kansas City, MO (airport code MCI) if you want to take the shuttle.
+Kansas City, MO (airport code MCI) or Topeka, KS (FOE) if you want to take the shuttle.
 If you’re planning to rent a car, you can also try Wichita (just over 2 hours) or Oklahoma City (about 4 hrs).

 Note: Several regional lines service MCI, so if you’re not finding good rates, check Frontier, Southwest, Midwest, etc. They’re not always listed on expedia, etc.

 How far is Harveyville?
-About 2 hours from Kansas City or the Kansas City International Airport, an hour from Lawrence, 35 minutes from Topeka.
+About 2 hours from Kansas City or the Kansas City International Airport, an hour from Lawrence or Manhattan, 40 minutes from Topeka.

-If you’re driving from farther way, please use our directions, as GPS/Google maps/Mapquest may route you down rough or impassable dirt roads.
+If you’re driving from farther way, please use our directions to doublecheck, as GPS/Google maps/Mapquest may try to route you down rough or impassable dirt roads.

 Needle-felted embellishment on wool high-tops